banzaicloud/pipeline/docs/deps.md

 This project was previously using [glide](https://github.com/Masterminds/glide).
 But we returned to dep because seems like glide is becoming dormant, and seems like dep now can handle k8s.io dependencies.

+This project used to version control vendored dependencies, but due to licensing reasons we removed the vendor directory.

 ## Related issues